Icinga/icinga2/doc/3-monitoring-basics.md

 * Syslog (on *NIX-based operating systems)
 * Console logging (`STDOUT` on tty)

-You can enable additional loggers using the `icinga2-enable-feature` and `icinga2-disable-feature` commands to configure loggers:
+You can enable additional loggers using the `icinga2 feature enable` and `icinga2 feature disable` commands to configure loggers:

 Feature  | Description
 ---------|------------